lfeutre/lcfg/README.md

 The origins of lcfg lay in a prehistoric desire to configure LFE projects in the S-expressions of LFE syntax, as opposed to the config syntax of Erlang.
 That initial impetus sputtered and the finally died a mere 3-4 years after lcfg's inception.

 Since then, many LFE projects have foundered on, written, rewritten, or re-invented various means of pulling configuration data from both Erlang and non-Erlang sources.
-This new use case is where lcfg now applies itself as a potential solution.
+Addressing some of the issues inherent in those efforts is the new use case to which lcfg now applies itself as a potential solution.

 This project is currently in the process of being rewritten from scratch; to track the progress, view this ticket:
 * https://github.com/lfeutre/lcfg/issues/25